Skip to main content

 • Major maintenance — road sector (NEW)

-• Refinancing — principal only, no net increase (NEW)
+• Refinancing — principal only (NEW)

 ❌ NOT PERMITTED